-This is the ultimate guide to non-smoker life insurance rates for cigarette smokers, tobacco chewers, marijuana use, e-cigarettes, vape and everything else involving tobacco or nicotine products.
+This is the ultimate guide to non-smoker life insurance rates for cigarette smokers, tobacco chewers, marijuana use, e-cigarettes, vape, etc. as long as there are no other health issues involved.

 This Life Insurance Guide for Smokers, Smokeless Tobacco, and Nicotine Products Covers: